Home » Guides » General » Professional Woodworking Tools: 10 Tools I Wish I’d Bought Sooner

 All without you needing to lift the slab.

-Unlike many other tools, you won’t find a lot of selection with these jigs.
+Compared to many other tools, these jigs will have few selections.
 A few of the popular jigs include:

-For my shop I paired the economical Woodhaven sled with a pair of linear rails and some ingenuity in a custom slab sled.
+For my shop, I paired the economical Woodhaven sled with linear rails and some ingenuity in a custom slab sled.

 #5 - Dust Extractor For Small power and Hand Tools